Americans play the 'waiting game' after last passenger plane from Moscow canceled

 A teacher whose father is suffering from cancer is one of scores of American citizens trapped in Russia after the last passenger flight to the U.S. was canceled amid the coronavirus pandemic.

-Grace Mitchell, 26, told NBC News she had no plans to leave her home in the city of Rostov-on-Don in southern Russia, until she got a phone call from her mother saying her father’s cancer had taken a turn for the worse.
+Grace Mitchell, 26, told NBC News that she had had no plans to leave her home in Rostov-on-Don in southern Russia until she got a phone call from her mother saying her father’s cancer had taken a turn for the worse.

-So on April 3, along with hundreds of other passengers, the English teacher from Washington stateboarded Aeroflot Flight 102 at Moscow's Sheremetyevo International Airport, thinking it was her last chance to get home.
+So on Friday, along with hundreds of other passengers, Mitchell, an English teacher from Washington state,boarded Aeroflot Flight 102 at Moscow's Sheremetyevo International Airport, thinking it was her last chance to get home.

-It was one of the few flights available out of Russia as many had been canceled when the country's government restricted international travel in its effort to stop the spread of COVID-19.
+It was one of the few flights available out of Russia, as many had been canceled when the country's government restricted international travel to stop the spread of COVID-19.

-ICU nurse Elena Salomatina, 40, was also hoping to fly home so she could help her colleagues at Georgetown University Hospital in the District of Columbia treat the the influx of patients suffering with the COVID-19.
+Intensive care nurse Elena Salomatina, 40, was also hoping to fly home so she could help her colleagues at Georgetown University Hospital in Washington, D.C., treat the influx of patients infected with COVID-19.

-She said she had already had two flights canceled by the time she boarded Flight 102 which was then aborted before takeoff.
+She said two flights had already canceled by the time she boarded Flight 102, which was then canceled before takeoff.

 "I feel so guilty just sitting here," she said.

-The U.S. Embassy later sent an alert saying that it was organizing a charter flight from Moscow next week with the permission of the Russian government.
+The U.S. Embassy later sent an alert saying it was organizing a charter flight from Moscow this week with the permission of the Russian government.

 "They want us to sign up for the charter flight and wait for emails," Mitchell said.
 "So it's just like a waiting game.
 That's what it feels like."